Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: MAP-Elites

-Algorithm~\ref{alg:map_elites_hpvd} summarizes the whole illumination MAP-Elites procedure used in \textsc{TeLAPA}.
+\paragraph{MAP-Elites Algorithm} Algorithm~\ref{alg:map_elites_hpvd} summarizes the whole illumination MAP-Elites procedure used in \textsc{TeLAPA}.
 In the implementation, MAP-Elites operates as a parameter-space illumination procedure that initializes the archive with the converged base policy, repeatedly samples a parent from the archive, mutates it, evaluates the resulting candidate over several episodes, and inserts accepted candidates while adapting the archive diversity threshold online.
+The mutation step is deliberately coupled to a competence gate: candidate perturbations are not stored because they are different, but because they remain successful on the source task while satisfying the archive’s behavioral spacing criterion.